 The concept of charge-off deserves some explanation.
 The SBA has extensive debt servicing and collection procedures using all reasonable efforts to assure maximum recovery of loans prior to charge-off.
 These procedures include the use of modern collection methods and the acquisition and sale of collateral through liquidation processes.
 Only after the Agency has exhausted these collection methods does SBA classify a loan as charged-off.
 For guaranty loans, the loan must first be purchased from the participating lender before this classification can be made.
 Also, charge-off does not preclude the Agency from further collection remedies if it is determined that these efforts would result in additional collections to the Agency.
 It should be noted that charged-off loan amounts are principal only, and do not include accrued interest.

-This Loss Report includes additional data on the losses and gains on the sale of collateral (real estate and other property) acquired due to borrower loan defaults.
+This Loss Report includes additional data on the losses and gains from the sale of collateral (real estate and other property) acquired due to borrower loan defaults.
 This property is known as “ColPur.”
 In addition, it includes other “costs of doing business” to service and liquidate defaulted loans that have been added to the loss of principal and interest since 1992 to give a complete picture of the component costs of SBA lending programs.
 We have not included, however, the losses on the financing of the sale of acquired collateral due to the lack of historical information.
-Finally, during FY 2003 the SBA, as part of its Loan Asset Sale program, conducted asset sale number 7.
-Before a loan sale, the portfolio to be sold is reviewed to write down overvalued loans.
-The results of the write down are also included in this Loss Report.

 This report is prepared using the SBA’s official records including general ledger and loan accounting system data.